ggandor/leap.nvim/README.md

 `target_windows` allows you to pass in a list of windows (ID-s) to be searched.

-This is where things start to become really interesting:

-`targets`: A list of target items: tables of arbitrary structure, with the only mandatory field being `pos` - a (1,1)-indexed tuple; this is the position of the label, and also the jump target, if there is no custom `action` provided.
-Targets can represent anything that has a position in the window, like Tree-sitter nodes, etc.

-`action`: A Lua function that will be executed by Leap in place of the jump.
-(You could obviously implement some custom jump logic here too.)
-Its only argument is either a target, or a list of targets (in multiselect mode).

-`multiselect`: A flag allowing for selecting multiple targets for `action`.
-In this mode, you can just start picking labels one after the other.
-You can revert the most recent pick with `<backspace>`, and accept the selection with `<enter>`.

 <details>
 <summary>Example: bidirectional and all-windows search</summary>